snowel/texplore/README.md

 Texplore is a simple CLI tool to explore the composition of a piece of text.
 The some of the text properties which can be pulled from the file with texplore including word frequency, character frequency, bigram frequency, etc

-# Big Note!
+## Big Note!

-Texplore was originally created as a tool to help optimize the defualt layout of the voodoo keyboard *(link comming soon)*.
+Texplore was originally created as a tool to help optimize the defualt layout of the [Voodoo keyboard](https://jloulou.com/voodoohome.html "Voodoo Keyboard Homepage").

 These featuers are actively being played with and have caused much of the resonable features to be organized alongsize a wild mess of code and test UI.
 If you wish to use texplore please ignore all keymap optimization features.